skorokithakis/ez-openai/README.md

 ass = Assistant.create(
     name="Weatherperson",
-    system="You are a helpful weatherperson.",
+    instructions="You are a helpful weatherperson.",
     functions=[get_weather]
 )